mbilab/Web-tutorial/unit/css/README.md

 # css exercise

-Follow the guide bellow to finish a web shown in `./res/exercise.png`.
+Follow the guide below to finish a web shown in `./res/exercise.png`.

 ## Step 0: observe the html structure